pato2030/phonelog/README.md

 # phonelog
-how to add a phone number a log
+how to add a phone number to a log